/dev/posts/

 Software Statement (software_statement) client vendor → client → AS JWT

-Authorization or Logout State (state) client → AS → client opaque
+Authorization state (state) client → AS → client opaque

 PKCE Code Verifier (code_verifier) client → AS opaque (random)